Sales Funnels For Business Coaches: Everything You Should Know

 Summary/ Takeaways:

-Many coaches burn out from constantly chasing clients on social media, cold dm-ing, and relentless follow-ups, it gets pretty tiring honestly.
+Many coaches burn out from constantly chasing clients on social media, cold dm-ing, and relentless follow-ups, and honestly, it gets exhausting.

 And, a sales funnel fixes all that by creating a simple path that turns strangers into paying clients even when you’re offline.